dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/date-picker/date-picker-info.md

 ### Date Object

-The date-picker operates with a default JavaScript Date instance as well as string (ISO 8601) like `start_date="2019-05-05"`.
+The date-picker operates with a default JavaScript Date instance as well as string (ISO 8601) like `start_date="2019-05-05"` (yyyy-MM-dd).

 For more `DatePicker` examples, have a look at [this CodeSandbox](https://codesandbox.io/embed/q88v3r8w6).